Effects unit: Other pedals and rackmount units

 Some rock and pop guitarists and bassists use "stompbox" format electronic tuners.

-Not all stompboxes and rackmounted electronic devices designed for musicians are effects.
+Not all stompboxes and rack-mounted electronic devices designed for musicians are effects.
 Strobe tuner and regular electronic tuner pedals indicate whether a guitar string is too sharp or flat.
-Stompbox-format tuner pedals route the electric signal for the instrument through the unit via a 1/4" patch cable.
+Stompbox-format tuner pedals route the electric signal for the instrument through the unit via a 1/4-inch patch cable.
 These pedal-style tuners usually have an output so that the signal can be plugged into a guitar amp to produce sound.

-Rackmount power conditioner devices deliver a voltage of the proper level and characteristics to enable equipment to function properly (e.g., by providing transient impulse protection).
-A rackmounted wireless receiver unit is used to enable a guitarist or bassist to move around on stage without being connected to a cable.
-A footswitch pedal such as the "A/B" pedal routes a guitar signal to an amplifier or enables a performer to switch between two guitars, or between two amplifiers.
+Rack-mount power conditioner devices deliver a voltage of the proper level and characteristics to enable equipment to function properly (e.g., by providing surge suppression).
+A rack-mounted wireless receiver unit is used to enable a guitarist or bassist to move around on stage without being connected to a cable.
+A pedal routing switch routes a guitar signal to an amplifier or enables a performer to switch between two guitars or between two amplifiers.

 This footswitch controls an effect (distortion), but it is not an effects pedal as the case does not contain effects circuitry; it is just a switch.

 Guitar amplifiers and electronic keyboards may have switch pedals for turning built-in reverb and distortion effects on and off; the pedals contain only a switch, with the circuitry for the effect being housed in the amplifier chassis.
 Some musicians who use rackmounted effects or laptops employ a MIDI controller pedalboard or armband remote controls to trigger sound samples, switch between different effects or control effect settings.
 A pedal keyboard uses pedals, but it is not an effect unit; it is a foot-operated keyboard in which the pedals are typically used to play basslines.